danielcdmconsultores/hello-openai/README.md

 # hello-openai
-ℹ️ It is an executable .exe "ready to use" and an easy way to make queries & questions (prompts) to OPENAI, from a command line interface (CLI) for Windows, Linux, Mac
+ℹ️ It is an executable .exe "ready to use" and an easy way to make queries & questions (prompts) to OPENAI, from a command line interface (CLI) for Windows, Linux, and Mac

 ![](hello-openai.gif)